grygy/review-checklist/README.md

 - Use design patterns when needed.
 Do not overuse them.
 Do not use them just because you can.
 - Check out [Refactoring Guru](https://refactoring.guru/design-patterns) for GoF design patterns.
 - Check out POSA patterns.
 - Check out AOM patterns.
+You can read the basics [here](https://www.adaptiveobjectmodel.com/WICSA3/ArchitectureOfAOMsWICSA3.pdf).

 ## 1. TypeScript